 People who have affairs when both parties are married are so wrapped up in the excitement, the energy, the sparks and the feeling of being so happy and fulfilled, that their mind is clouded.
 Often times, they are so in it, that they can’t see the hurt they are causing someone they promised to love forever or they rationalize that this is the best thing right now.

 I can speak firsthand about being cheated on.
 Not in my marriage, but in a very serious long-term relationship several years ago.
 It is the worst feeling in the world.
 It makes you feel dirty –not just because you think you might now have an STD, but just kind of gross to think that the guy who you get naked with and are so vulnerable with went behind your back and got naked and vulnerable with someone else.

 It also makes you feel stupid that you didn’t see it, and mad at yourself for not seeing it.
 And, it makes you feel very embarrassed that other people probably knew.

 All those reasons go back to my saying that the cheater should apologize for the cheating, no matter what else and what other resentments are present in the relationship.
-It’s the only thing that makes a cheatee feel sane, like you actually have a chance of letting go of the intense anger over the situation.
+Apologizing for cheating is showing your partner respect.
+It’s also something that makes a cheatee feel sane and/or validated, like you actually have a chance of letting go of the intense anger over the situation.
 That at least the cheater cared enough to acknowledge that the situation deeply hurt you.

 Additionally, how can you begin a new serious relationship when you aren’t out of an old one?
 Doesn’t it take months, sometimes longer to even figure out your role in why it didn’t work?
 Isn’t there something to be said for waiting until you work on yourself to get serious with someone else?